message/iata/FK.md

 Published 24.02.2022
-1. Until 28 February 2022, passengers are not allowed to enter.
+1. Passengers are not allowed to enter.
 - This does not apply to:
 - residents of Falkland Isl.
 (Malvinas);
 - passengers with a "Falkland Islands Status" passport.